Future of Work10 min read

 High-Risk vs. Lower-Risk Oracle Divisions

-Higher risk: Legacy database support, on-premises software development, SPARC/hardware engineering, marketing roles tied to sunset products, back-office administration roles being automated.
+Higher risk: Legacy database support, on-premises software development, SPARC and hardware engineering, marketing roles tied to sunset products, back-office administration roles being automated.

-Lower risk: Oracle Cloud Infrastructure engineering, autonomous database development, AI and machine learning product teams, cloud sales and solutions architecture, healthcare IT (Cerner/Oracle Health integration teams).
+Lower risk: Oracle Cloud Infrastructure engineering, autonomous database development, AI and machine learning product teams, cloud sales and solutions architecture, healthcare IT through Oracle Health integration teams.

 Real-World Application by Role